 With the support of the SENCO, teachers match the learning to the needs and abilities of the pupils.
 They use a range of strategies to develop the pupils' knowledge, understanding and skills.
-Where appropriate, materials are modified or support is provided to enable pupils with SEND to access the learning or the assessment processes.
+Where appropriate, materials are modified or specific support is provided (such as pre-teaching, peer support or tool kits for learning) to enable pupils with SEND to access the learning or the assessment processes.

-Equality for different groups, including those with SEND, is monitored carefully.
+Inclusion for different groups, including those with SEND, is monitored carefully.